Elizabeth Lee Moody Undergraduate Research Fellowship in the Humanities and the Arts

-- Foster a community of undergraduate students in the humanities and the arts at Rice.
+- Foster a community of undergraduate students dedicated to pursuing critical and innovative scholarly and creative work in the humanities and the arts at Rice.

 - Provide at least one summer of funding to pursue research or internship opportunities.

-- Meet monthly for lunch with humanities faculty to introduce key questions and debates in the humanities.
+- Meet monthly for lunch with humanities faculty to engage key questions and debates in the humanities.

-- Offer workshops (one or two per semester) that provide guidance on improving written and oral communication skills.
+- Offer workshops to provide guidance on addressing and improving written and oral communication and creative-based skills.

-- Provide opportunities for exclusive meetings with visiting faculty and eminent guest speakers.
+- Provide opportunities for small-scale exchanges with visiting faculty and eminent humanities-based guest speakers.

 - Students may draw upon the fellowship funding to support a summer internship they have identified and confirmed or funds may be used to support a research project that students have developed in consultation with a faculty member (the project may be faculty-led or initiated by the student, in-person or remote).